Listening and Balance

 Obviously, these statements are for live situations where you are not reading music.
 If you are reading, then you play what is notated and you should follow the indicated dynamics.
 However, it is more likely you are not reading music notation.
 In every other situation, it is more important to think about how the group sounds overall.
 It is your responsibility to listen and blend in.
 Balance in a live situation is just like mixing a song, you don't want anything to be too loud or too quiet.
 Listen and match the vibe of the other musicians.

-, then check out my eBook entitled Fretboard Visualization.
+If you can do this and play notes that sound good, then you will be a better bassist.
+If you need help with what notes to play, then check out my eBook entitled Fretboard Visualization.
 Learn a step by step process to memorizing the whole fretboard, modes, and music theory.
 Take the next step to becoming a better bass player and musician.